magickw/TeamProfileGenerator/README.md

 `npm install jest`

 ## Usage
-The application uses the `inquirer` package to prompt you in the command line with a series of questions about your team member.
+The application uses the `inquirer` package to prompt you in the command line with a series of questions about your team members.
 It takes your answers.
 Once all prompts are answered, `fs.writeFile` method will be used to generate a team roster page in the `./dist` folder.

 ## Demo
 Please click <a href="https://watch.screencastify.com/v/jgiuyhTxTolE8xgtpxgU">here</a> for video in higher definitions.